Please ensure JavaScript is enabled for purposes of website accessibility What Causes Gout? | KRYSTEXXA® (pegloticase) Frequently Asked Questions

 Methotrexate improves the way KRYSTEXXA works.

 Yes.
-If you and your doctor determine methotrexate is not right for you, KRYSTEXXA is effective when used alone.
+If you and your doctor determine methotrexate is not right for you, KRYSTEXXA can be effective even when used alone.

 Since KRYSTEXXA is an IV treatment that’s delivered directly into your bloodstream, it has to be given to you by a nurse or other trained professional.
 Some doctors do it in their offices.
 If yours does not, you can go to an IV treatment center or hospital.